freemantg/crackd_timer/README.md

 3. Run `flutter packages get` in the root directory to fetch the project dependencies.
 4. Finally, execute `flutter run` to run the project on your device/emulator.

-## 🤝 Contributing
+## Contributing 🤝

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+We welcome contributions from the community.
+If you wish to contribute, please take a look at our contributing guidelines.

-## 📝 License
+## License 📄

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+Repo Viewer is licensed under the MIT License.
+See `LICENSE` for more information.

+## Contact 📞

+If you have any questions or suggestions, please reach out to us at <contact@freemantang.dev>.
+We'd love to hear from you!